Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 | `SELECTION_MODE_MULTIPLE` | zero or more    |

 We do not create instances of `SelectionModel` ourselves, instead, they are automatically created along with the selectable widget.
-Because of this, we will need to specify the selection mode in the selectable widgets constructor.
+Because of this, we will need to specify the selection mode in the selectable widget's constructor.

 ## ListView